keras-team/keras-hub/STYLE_GUIDE.md

 [black](https://github.com/psf/black) to format code.
 See our [Contributing Guide](CONTRIBUTING.md) for how to run our formatting scripts.

+## Naming of Layers and Models

+Capitalize all acronyms, e.g. LSTM not Lstm, KLDivergence not KlDivergence, GPT2, XLMRoberta, etc.

+Files should be named with snake case, and an acronym should be consider a single "segment".
+For example XLMRoberta would map to xlm_roberta.py filename.

+When a specific abbreviation is very common and is pronounceable (acronym), consider it as a standalone word, e.g. Bert, Deberta, etc. In this case, "Bert" is considered as a common noun and not an abbreviation anymore.

 ## Import keras and keras_nlp as top-level objects

 Prefer importing `tf`, `keras` and `keras_nlp` as top-level objects.
 We want